tomaspcosta/tp-third-practical-work/README.md

 ## Project Description

-This Prolog project converts Use Case Diagram (UseCaseDG) specifications into PlantUML code.
-The program takes actor and use case definitions, relationships (such as generalization, inclusion, extension, and associations), and generates the corresponding PlantUML code for visualizing the use case diagram.
+This Prolog project provides an interactive console-based system to create Use Case Diagrams and generate corresponding PlantUML code.
+Users can define actors, use cases, relationships, and system boundaries dynamically through a menu-driven interface.
+The program ensures data validation and generates `.puml` files for visualizing the diagrams using PlantUML.

-The main goal of this project is to allow users to input use case specifications in a Prolog-based syntax and automatically generate a corresponding UML diagram using PlantUML, a widely-used tool for creating UML diagrams.
+The main goal of this project is to simplify the process of creating UML Use Case Diagrams by providing a user-friendly interface and automating the generation of PlantUML code.

 ## Technologies Used

-- **Prolog (SWI-Prolog)**
+- **Prolog (SWI-Prolog)**: For logic programming and data management.
-- **PlantUML** (for visualizing the UML diagrams)
+- **PlantUML**: For rendering UML diagrams from the generated `.puml` files.

 ## How it Works

-The program defines a set of Prolog predicates to manage actors, use cases, relationships, and packages.
-It allows the user to:
-- Define actors and use cases.
-- Specify relationships between actors and use cases (e.g., generalization, inclusion, extension, and associations).
-- Generate the PlantUML syntax to visualize these specifications as a UML use case diagram.

-The process follows these steps:
+The program follows these steps:
+1. **Interactive Menu**: Users interact with the program through a console-based menu system.
-1. **Insert Use Case Specification**: Users define actors, use cases, and relationships using Prolog predicates.
+2. **Define Elements**: Users can add actors, use cases, and relationships (e.g., associations, generalizations, includes, and extends).
-2. **Validate Relations**: The program ensures all relationships are valid by checking that the actors and use cases exist in the database.
+3. **Validate Input**: The program ensures all relationships are valid and that actors or use cases exist before creating relationships.
-3. **Generate PlantUML Code**: Based on the defined specifications, the program generates the PlantUML code that can be used to render the diagram.
+4. **Generate PlantUML Code**: Users can generate `.puml` files containing the PlantUML syntax for the defined diagram.
-4. **Count Use Cases in Packages**: Users can query the number of use cases in a specific package.
+5. **View Diagram Details**: Users can view all defined elements and relationships in a structured format.

 ## Features

-- **Actor and Use Case Definition**: Easily define actors and use cases within the system.
+- **Interactive Menu**: A user-friendly menu system for managing elements and relationships.
+- **Dynamic Input**: Add actors, use cases, and relationships interactively.
+- **System Boundary**: Define a system or package to group use cases.
-- **Relationship Handling**: Supports generalizations, includes, extends, and associations between actors and use cases.
+- **Relationship Handling**: Supports associations, generalizations, includes, and extends.
-- **Package Grouping**: Organize use cases into packages to structure the diagram.
-- **PlantUML Code Generation**: Automatically generates PlantUML code to represent the use case diagram.
-- **Validation**: Ensures all relationships are correctly defined and that actors or use cases are valid.
+- **Validation**: Ensures all relationships are valid and prevents duplicate entries.
-- **Extensibility**: Can be extended to support additional types of relationships or UML diagram elements.
+- **Diagram Export**: Generates `.puml` files for visualization in PlantUML.
+- **View Details**: List all elements and relationships or view specific details (e.g., actors, use cases, associations).

 ## How to Run